robbinsr/nhis_exploratory/README.md

 Currently this directory contains the 2014 National Health Interview Survey data as well as a program I am finishing writing.
-This program in turn writes parser programs for the following files:
+This program in turn writes parser programs fo condensed ASCII files such as the following:

 1. familyxx.dat
 2. fmlydisb.dat